Shravya-Rao-B/react-hooks/notes.md

 ### UseReucer hook
 Its a hook for state management its a primitive type of usestate.
-Usestate is built on useReducer
+Usestate is built on useReducer useReducer hook takes an initialState and a reducer function.useReducer(reducer,initialState) The reducer function takes 2 arguments, current state and action. reducer(currentState, action) and returns the new state.

+### UseState vs UseReducer
+##### Based on the type of state
+If the state is number, string, Boolean useState is better. eg. count value If its an Object or an Array useReducer is better eg. Person object with all person details

+##### Based on Number of transitions
+If need to update one or two state Variables use useState.
+If we see more setState calls, useReducer should be better.

+##### How related state transitions are
+If all or most of the states need to be updated as part of one action, then useReducer is a better choice.
+As all these states are related to one action.
+Eg. data fetch and loader.
+When the fetching is in progress, we need to set loading to true, data and error to empty values.
+When the fetch is a sucess, we need to update data, loading to false and error message to null When there is an error, we need to set/reset all three.

+##### local vs global state
+if  state is to be managed locally useState can be used.
+If to be managed globally we can use useReducer.
+With useReducer hook, we can pass one dispatch function down the components and sets all the states.
+Whereas for by using useState,we have to pass  setState function for each state.

+##### Buisiness Logic
+If its a simple business logic use UseState
+UseReducer is for complex logic, so that all the transitions and context can be maintained in one reducer function